srush/GPU-Puzzles/README.md

 ## Puzzle 6 - Blocks

 Implement a kernel that adds 10 to each position of `a` and stores it in `out`.
-You have less threads per block than the size of `a`.
+You have fewer threads per block than the size of `a`.

 *Tip: A block is a group of threads.
 The number of threads per block is limited, but we can have many different blocks.
 Variable `cuda.blockIdx` tells us what block we are in.*